Frequently Asked Questions

 How long does a bike fit take?

 A basic fit takes about 1 hour.
 A comprehensive fit takes 1.5–2 hours.
-Advanced fits with motion capture can take 2–3 hours.
+Advanced fits with 3D motion capture (such as Retul) can take 2–3 hours, including a physical assessment, on-bike adjustments, and a follow-up report.

 Do I need to bring my bike?

 Yes.
-The fit is done on your actual bike, mounted on a trainer.
-This gives the most accurate results for your specific setup.
+The fit is done on your actual bike, mounted on a stationary trainer.
+This ensures all adjustments are specific to your bike’s geometry, saddle, handlebars, and cleat setup.
+Fitting on a generic jig doesn’t account for your bike’s unique dimensions.

 What should I wear?